 Oil can be substituted for butter in many types of baked goods, including cookies.
-Since oil has a higher fat content than butter, substitute just ¾ cup of oil for every 1 cup of butter called for in cakes, cupcakes, breads and muffins.
+Since oil has a higher fat content than butter, substitute 7/8 cup of oil (3/4 cup + 2 tablespoons) for every 1 cup of butter called for in cakes, cupcakes, breads and muffins.

-For cookies, use just ½ cup of oil for every 1 cup of butter called for in the recipe.
+For cookies and bars, use just ½ cup of vegetable oil (or other good baking oil) for every 1 cup of butter called for in the recipe.
 To get the batter or dough to the proper consistency, add milk alternative, juice or water as needed.
 I usually end up adding about 1 to 2 tablespoons of additional liquid.

 More Allergy-Free Cooking Advice:

 Secrets to a Better Buttermilk